Loading...

 So hopefully there you can see that I provided some specific evidence, a specific bit of detail, but then I've also explained how that detail supports the point that I'm making.

-And if you chose Alex's interpretation, you could have said something on the lines of Alex's interpretation can be supported by the fact that the Elizabethan Poor Law copied what big cities, like Norwich and York, were already doing, and only did that because punishing the poor did not seem to be working.
+And if you chose Alex's interpretation, you could have said something on the lines of Alex's interpretation can be supported by the fact that the Elizabethan Poor Law copied what big cities like Norwich and York were already doing.

-So there, Alex is making the point that what's been done is okay, but it should have been done earlier, and that's what Elizabeth could have done better.
+So there, Alex is making the point that what's been done is okay, but it should have been done earlier.

 She could have introduced these acts much earlier and therefore helped people earlier.

-Right, let's summarise the lesson now then.
+Let's summarize the lesson now then.

 So monastery has provided the majority of support for the poor throughout the early Tudor period.

-And Elizabeth I issued the 1601 Poor Relief Act in an attempt to provide support for the impotent poor and able-bodied poor, as well as to punish the idle poor.
+And Elizabeth I issued the 1601 Poor Relief Act in an attempt to provide support for the impotent poor, and able-bodied poor, as well as to punish the idle poor.

 Thank you very much for joining me today.